GimleLarpes/potatoFX/README.md

 ### pColorNoise
 Generates gaussian chroma noise to simulate amplifier noise in digital cameras.

+### pColors
+Shader with tools for advanced color correction and grading.
+- White Balance adjustment
+- Brightness and saturation adjustment
+- Levels adjustment and tinting
+- Adjustment by hue
+- LUTs

 ### pPalettePosterize
 Posterizes an image to a customizable color palette.